MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 13. In the **Review and finish adding group** page, review the content that you entered.
 If anything needs to be fixed, select **Edit** under the specific area that needs adjustment, make any necessary corrections, and then select **Next** to continue back to this page.
 Once everything is correct, select **Create group**.

-14. It may take a minute or so for the **New group created** window to appear.
+14. It may take a minute or so for the **Inside Sales group created** window to appear.
 Note the comment at the top of the page that it may take 5 minutes for the new group to appear in the list of Active groups. </br>

 	Select **Close**.
 This returns you to the **Active teams and groups** page, which should display the **Microsoft 365** group tab.
 Since the Inside Sales group was a Microsoft 365 group, it should eventually display on this tab.